musicis3965/memeFeeder/README.md

 # memeFeeder
-a simple website to look at various meme's using iframes
+a simple website to look at various memes

 Update 11/6/18
 -- added UI design